 This assumes a new UDR table indexed by the SUPI that contains all User Identifier (s) allowed for this SUPI.

 14a.2.
-Based on the User Identifier (e.g. routing identifier part), the UDM of the UE identifies the UDM of the User and asks the UDM of the User for readiness to associate the human User (User Identifier) with the UE (SUPI).
+Based on the User Identifier (e.g. routing identifier part), the UDM of the UE identifies the UDM of the User.

 14a.3.
+The UDM of the UE requests the association of the human User (User Identifier) with the UE (SUPI).

-The UDM of the User sends a positive response when the association of the human User and the UE is possible and a negative response when not.
+14a.4.
+The UDM of the User checks the request and sends a positive response when the association of the human User and the UE is possible and a negative response when not.
 This may be the case when the human User is already associated with another UE.

-14a.4.
+14a.5.
 Nudm_UECM_Registration response.
 If the User Identifier is not allowed for the UE the UDM rejects the AMF request with a cause that allows the AMF to reject the UE registration with a proper cause telling the user that this specific User Identifier is not allowed to use this UE.

-14b..1 In step 14b in Figure 4.2.2.2.2-1 of TS 23.502 [5] when the AMF issues the Nudm_SDM_Get request, the AMF provides both the SUPI and the User Identifier to UDM that is responsible to handle the UE subscription.
+14b.1.
+In step 14b in Figure 4.2.2.2.2-1 of TS 23.502 [5] when the AMF issues the Nudm_SDM_Get request, the AMF provides both the SUPI and the User Identifier to UDM that is responsible to handle the UE subscription.

 14b.2-3.
 Based on the User Identifier (e.g. routing identifier part), the UDM of the UE identifies the UDM of the User and gets User profile data.